-An analysis of the material components of the Company's general and administrative expenses is disclosed in the condensed consolidated interim financial statements for the period ended January 31, 2019 to which this MD&A relates.
-An analysis of the material components of the exploration and evaluation assets of the Company is disclosed in Note 5 of the condensed consolidated interim financial statements for the period ended January 31, 2019 to which this MD&A relates.
+A breakdown of the Company's general and administrative expenses is disclosed in the condensed consolidated interim financial statements for the period ended April 30, 2019 to which this MD&A relates.
+A breakdown of the exploration and evaluation assets of the Company is disclosed in Note 5 of the condensed consolidated interim financial statements for the period ended April 30, 2019 to which this MD&A relates.